formsandflows/PACo/README.md

 Rick

 ## Documentation
-Each canvas component has a documentation page which can be found on the PACo website: [https://www.formsandflows.nl/paco/cc/](https://www.formsandflows.nl/paco/cc/)
+Documentation can be found on the PACo website: [https://www.formsandflows.nl/paco](https://www.formsandflows.nl/paco)

 ## Report an issue
 You can use report an issue with PACo here on GitHub.